mkem114/SE206-Assignment-4/README.txt

 AUTHOR: mkem114

+NOTES TO MARKER:
+- Only on the unity desktop manager in ubuntu 14.04 does the text randomly change size.
+Use gnome or any other desktop manager to resolve

 Running the application
 - Please launch the command "./RUN.sh" in this directory.
 - This application is designed to run with Java 1.8, and assumes that the JDK is installed at /usr/lib/jvm/jdk8.
 (Path to Java is /usr/lib/jvm/jdk8/bin/java)